So you’re ready to plan a Family Year Out or a Family Gap Year, congratulations!

 This rule is generally what allows the “carry-on only” families to make it work.
 However, kids are only supposed to carry approx.10% of their body weight- that means there is no way my four-year-old is carrying all of her stuff.

 Our plan is for the adults to each have a large (checkable) backpack, and then all four of us will have one carry-on backpack each.
 This way the girls will get used to carrying their packs, and we will have small packs suitable for day trips or beach bags.

 This is a bit of a mantra.
 Make a pile, then take a few things out.
 At the end of the day, the most important thing is that it all fits, with room to spare (you will acquire new things along the way!).

-Some people swear by bringing only one pair of shoes- I’m personally bringing three (waterproof trainers, flip-flops, and comfy “city” walking shoes”), and my kids will each have three (sneakers, flip-flops, and crocs).
+Some people swear by bringing only one pair of shoes- I’m personally bringing three (waterproof trainers, flip-flops, and comfy “city” walking shoes”), and my kids will each have two (sneakers and flip-flops).
 A year is a long time, figure out what you need to be comfortable in most situations.

 Stock Up on Hard to Replace

 People always say “pack light, you can always buy stuff when you get there!”
 Which is true, to a point.
 Yes, I can find a new pair of socks if mine wear out, but replacing my contact lenses with a prescription?
 That could be a real pain.
 The last thing I want to do is spend days running around trying to navigate the eye-care system of another country if I can avoid it.

 Figure out what your “hard to replace” items are, and stock up!
 If you have a certain brand of something (face soap) consider how you’ll feel about using whatever you can find at a pharmacy where you may not be able to read the language.
 For me, it’s contact lenses, and sunscreen (really hard to buy in Asia!)